What are Black-owned banks and how to support them?

 History of Black-owned banks

-Black-owned banks have been around for more than 130 years, dating back to the charter of the True Reformers Bank in 1888.
-The bank came into existence after the failure of the Freedman’s Savings Bank, which the U.S. government established in 1865 to offer financial services for newly freed African Americans.
+Black-owned banks have been around for more than 130 years.
+In March of 1888, True Reformers Bank was the first Black-owned bank to be chartered in the U.S., and Capital Savings Bank was the first to open, just a few months afterward.
+The banks came into existence after the failure of the Freedman’s Savings Bank, which the U.S. government established in 1865 to offer financial services for newly freed African Americans.

-“Unfortunately, it was not run by African Americans, so there was a disconnect in terms of the investments made by those managers,” says Kenneth Kelly, former chairman of the National Bankers Association, the trade group for minority banking, and CEO and chairman of First Independence Bank in Detroit.
+“Unfortunately, it [Freedman’s Savings Bank] was not run by African Americans, so there was a disconnect in terms of the investments made by those managers,” says Kenneth Kelly, former chairman of the National Bankers Association, the trade group for minority banking, and CEO and chairman of First Independence Bank in Detroit.

 Freedman’s Savings went bankrupt in less than a decade.